antoinekociuba/AntoineK_Cms/README.md

 If you now go to CMS block edit page, you should see 2 new fieldsets with some new various fields.

-Those extra data will be all saved together (JSON format) inside a new DB table `cms_block_additional`.
+Those extra data will be all saved together (JSON format) into a new DB table `cms_block_additional`.

 ### How-To use those extra data on frontend